syncfusion-content/wpf-docs/wpf/DatePicker/Getting-Started.md

 ## Set selected value on lost focus

-By default, the selected value of `SfDateSelector` can be directly sets to the `Value` property when `OK` button is clicked.
-We can update the `Value` property only on control lost it focus by setting the [SetValueOnLostFocus](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SetValueOnLostFocus.html) property value as `true`.
+By default, the selected date of DateSelector can be sets to the `SfDatePicker.Value` property by clicking the `OK` button.
+If We want to update the selected date of DateSelector to the `SfDatePicker.Value` property automatically without clicking the OK button, use the [SetValueOnLostFocus](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SetValueOnLostFocus.html) property value as `true`.
+This is value updated after the DateSelector lost its focus.
+The default value of `SetValueOnLostFocus` property is false.

 {% tabs %}
 {% highlight xaml %}